slds-lmu/yahpo_gym/docs/_sources/index.rst.txt

 For ``rbv2_*`` and ``iaml_*`` scenarios, the `task_id` parameter of the `ConfigSpace` corresponds to the OpenML **dataset** identifier (i.e., this is the **dataset** id and **not** the task id).
 To query meta information, use https://www.openml.org/d/<dataset_id>.
 For the ``lcbench`` scenario, the `OpenML_task_id` parameter of the `ConfigSpace` directly corresponds to OpenML **tasks** identifier (i.e., this is the **task** id and **not** the dataset id).
 To query meta information, use https://www.openml.org/t/<task_id>.

+For other questions, see the *frequently asked questions* section.

 **Why should I use it?**